FIWARE/tutorials.Extended-Properties/README.md

 ## Working with multilanguage properties

-Sometimes, it is required to use a different language in the creation and consumption of Entity data.
-In order to proceed, we need to create initially a new entity data that defines the new data type `LanguageProperty` and use the sub-attribute `LanguageMap` (and not value) to keep the representation of the values of this attribute in different languages.
+Sometimes, it is required to  localize strings to offer variations for different languages in the creation and consumption of Entity data.
+In order to proceed, we need to create initially a new entity data that defines the new data type `LanguageProperty` and use the sub-attribute `LanguageMap` (and not `value`) to keep the representation of the values of this attribute in different languages.

 This `LanguageMap` corresponds to a JSON object consisting of a series of key-value pairs where the keys shall be JSON